-- A 3-day in-person or 5-day online classroom session https://www.usda502directtraining.org/ - Completed within six months of identifying with an intermediary - Classes are posted on the Direct Loan Application Packagers website - Exception: A recent, now former, RD employee with five or more years of residential loan experience acquired while working in the Agency's single family housing programs
+- A virtual or in-person training session - Completed within six months of identifying with an intermediary - Classes are posted on the Direct Loan Application Packagers website - Exception: A recent, now former, RD employee with five or more years of residential loan experience acquired while working in the Agency's single family housing programs

 In order to become certified, an individual must complete an Agency approved course which meets the requirements of 7 CFR 3550.75.
-These can be fulfilled by the three-day in-person or five-day online classroom sessions offered by NeighborWorks, the Housing Assistance Council, and Rural Community Assistance Corporation - in conjunction with RD.
-Upcoming classes can be found at https://www.usda502directtraining.org/
+These can be fulfilled by the three-day in-person classroom and five-day virtual sessions offered by NeighborWorks, the Housing Assistance Council, and Rural Community Assistance Corporation - in conjunction with RD.

-As indicated previously, once you have identified with an intermediary as being part of the certified packaging process, you have 12 months to take the loan application packaging course and pass the corresponding test.
+As indicated previously, once you have identified with an intermediary as being part of the certified packaging process, you have six months to take the loan application packaging course and pass the corresponding test.
 It is your responsibility to provide evidence to the intermediary that you have completed this requirement.
-During the six-month period, you may package loan applications and funnel them via the intermediary who will conduct the quality assurance review and provide technical assistance.
+During the six month period, you may package loan applications and funnel them via the intermediary who will conduct the quality assurance review and provide technical assistance.